hrbrmstr/taucharts/README.md

 Take a look at the [TODO list](https://github.com/hrbrmstr/taucharts/issues/1) and chip in!

-Right now, you can make & customize (including manual color scales):
+Right now, you can make & customize (including manual color scales & ordered factors):

 -   scatterplots
 -   scatterplot matrices